 You can read more about each of the available homestays below:

 San Juan at Lake Atitlan is the only village where you're likely to encounter other tourists, as it's located on the shore of Lake Atitlan, a popular travel destination.
 Travelers who choose San Juan will experience authentic Guatemalan living, but it won't be as isolated as other villages.
 It's a great choice to continue on further travels from.

-Our weaving group in San Juan grow their own cotton and only work with natural dyes, so this homestay includes a demonstration of the natural dying process and an introduction to the many different plants used to create the vibrant colours of the weavings.
+Our weaving group in San Juan grows their own cotton, and only works with natural dyes, so this homestay includes a demonstration of the natural dying process and an introduction to the many plants and reagents used to create the textiles' vibrant colors.

 San Martin is the village where Amparo, the president of Trama Textiles, lives.
 Home-stayers can stay either with Amparo and her family, or in another weaver’s home.
 San Martin is isolated, so it's unlikely other tourists will be staying in this area, which makes the experience more rugged than the San Juan homestay.
 Conveniently, San Martin is located only one hour's bus ride away from Xela, making it a quick and easy escape from the city with minimal travel time.